CROWN.

 Research Questions & Approaches

-Our inter-disciplinary approach, the collaboration of historical and art-historical experts, conservators and scientists means a variety of methods and approaches will be employed.
+Our inter-disciplinary approach, the collaboration of historical and art-historical experts, conservators and scientists brought with it a wide variety of methods and approaches.

 Material Analysis